How to Find Las Vegas Buffets in Long Beach

 • Is the dining area clean, well-lit, and spacious?

-If the food looks stale, stations are empty, or staff seem disengaged, it’s not a true Vegas-style buffet.
+If the food looks stale, stations are empty, or staff seem disengaged, its not a true Vegas-style buffet.
 Walk out and try another.
 Your experience should feel indulgent, not like a school cafeteria.

 Step 9: Leave a Detailed Review